jhnns5/accordance-menge/README.md

 # Menge Bibel
-Menge Bibel as module for Accordance Bible Software
+Menge Bibel as module for Accordance Bible Software.